Ethiopian–Somali conflict: Modern conflict (1934–1991)

 In the years leading up to the Second Italo-Ethiopian War in 1935, the Ethiopian hold on the Ogaden remained tenuous.
 Attempts at taxation in the region were called off following the massacre of 150 Ethiopian troops in January 1915.
-Due to native hostility, the region had nearly no Ethiopian presence until the Anglo-Ethiopian boundary commission in 1934 and the Wal Wal incident in 1935.
+Due to native hostility, the region had nearly no Ethiopian presence until the Anglo-Ethiopian boundary commission in 1934 and the Ual-Ual Incident in 1935.
 Only during 1934, as the Anglo-Ethiopian boundary commission attempted to demarcate the border, did Somalis who had been transferred to the Ethiopian Empire realize what was happening.
 This long period of ignorance about the transfer of their regions was facilitated by the lack of 'any semblance' of effective administration of control being present over the Somalis to indicate that they were being annexed by Ethiopia.

 In 1941, the British Royal Air Force dropped leaflets over Italian-occupied territory on behalf of Emperor Haile Selassie.
 These leaflets pronounced his claim to the major Somali coastal city of Mogadishu and it environs (known as the Banaadir region), declaring: "I have come to restore the independence of our country, including Eritrea and the Benadir, whose people will henceforth dwell under the shade of the Ethiopian flag."

 Post-WWII

 After Italy lost control of Italian Somaliland and Eritrea during the Second World War, these regions came under British military administration.
-It was during this period that Ethiopian Emperor Haile Selassie expressed a keen interest in both territories, which his government deemed as 'lost provinces' of the empire.
+It was during this period that Ethiopian Emperor Haile Selassie expressed a keen interest in both territories, which his government deemed 'lost provinces' of the empire.
 He laid claim to them openly, asserting that the ancient Somali coastal region of Banaadir, which encompasses Mogadishu, as well as the adjacent Indian Ocean coastline, rightfully belonged to Ethiopia based on historical grounds.
 Following the conclusion of World War II and the establishment of the United Nations, Ethiopia submitted a memorandum to the UN, contending that prior to the era of European colonialism, the Ethiopian empire had encompassed the Indian Ocean coastline of Italian Somaliland.
 The Ethiopian government of Haile Selassie published a memorandum titled On the return of Eritrea and Somaliland' which stated:"In view of the abject misery of the Eritrean and Somali populations under fifty years of Italian occupation...It is firmly claimed that with the forfeiture of Italian rule, Eritrea and Somaliland should revert to their mother country.
 To provide for such a return would be merely to recognize the realities of the existing historical and other ties which bind them integrally to Ethiopia."